mahmouddaabas/DA336A-Grupp-Projekt/README.md

 To start a new game, click on "New Game".
 Only the "Medium" difficulty can be selected.
 Now, a new game has been started.
 Click the arrow at the top of the screen to meet the first enemy.
 Each enemy asks you math questions of a specific type.
+If you want help during the game, then the question mark in the lower right brings up a help window.

 To start combat right-click on the enemy and select "Attack".
 You will see a question, 4 answers, and the timer will start ticking down.
 Select the correct answer to deal 1